 During the 1900-1901 winter season, the Rockwells were living elsewhere and 281 Beacon was the home of Col. Henry Sturgis Russell and his wife, Mary Hathaway (Forbes) Russell.
 They previously had lived at 403 Beacon.
 They also maintained a residence, Home Farm, in Milton.
 Col. Russell was Boston Fire Commissioner; he formerly had been a shipping merchant in the East India and China trade in his father-in-law’s firm, John Murray Forbes & Co., and had served as president of the Continental Telephone Company.

 Katharine Virginia Rockwell died in March of 1902 and Alfred Rockwell died in December of 1903.
-Their daughter, Katharine Diana Ward Rockwell, continued to make 281 Beacon her Boston home until her marriage in August of 1907 to Eliot Sumner.
-Alfred Rockwell’s Heirs are shown as the owners of 281 Beacon on the 1908 Bromley map.
+Diana Rockwell continued to live at 281 Beacon until her marriage in August of 1907 to Eliot Sumner.
+After their marriage, they lived in Baltimore.

 The house was not listed in the 1908 Blue Book.

 In October of 1963, Penwood Realty applied for (and subsequently received) permission to convert 281 Beacon from a single-family dwelling into ten apartments.
 It similarly had remodeled 279 Beacon the previous year.
-In January of 1964, it amended the plans dor 281 Beacon to remove the second floor and build two floors between the current first and third floors, making it a five story building.
-Plans for the remodeling, drawn by architect Leon Furr, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-254).
+In January of 1964, it amended the plans for 281 Beacon to remove the second floor and build two floors between the current first and third floors, making it a five story building.
+Plans for the remodeling, drawn by architect Leon Furr, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-254).